Why Caching Matters in Software Architecture

 My Caching Stack in Real Projects

-In SaaS projects like PerkZilla and CoinDiscovery, I’ve used a combination of:
+In SaaS projects like PerkZilla, and previously CoinDiscovery, I used a combination of:

 - Laravel’s built-in cache mechanisms,

-Caching is where code meets infrastructure and when done right, it’s the difference between “meh” and mind-blowing user experience.
+Caching is where code meets infrastructure, and when done right, it is the difference between a slow product and a fast one.

 Final Thoughts